breser/git2consul/readme.md

 * git2consul does most of its Git work by shelling out to git.
 Git must be installed and on your path.
 * git2consul does the rest of its work by calling Consul's REST API.
 A Consul agent must be running on localhost.
+* git2consul requires write access to the KV store of its Consul agent.
 * git2consul has only been tested on Unix.

 ##### Configuration